 We have an amazing IRF Representative for CORA in the bubbly, passionate and exceptionally capable Jolene Nelson who has gone a long way to put us on the map and bring attention to the challenges unique to our region’s Rangers.
 With the very first Oceania Ranger Forum to be held this year in Rotorua, New Zealand, and new Ranger associations coming on board in the next 12 months, it is exciting times at CORA and the perfect time for the expedition to showcase the Oceania region.

 CORA reps and the Ranger associations they represent will be helping me link up with Rangers along the way, coordinate interviews, communicate key messages and learnings with Rangers and will be hosting the Oceania Ranger Forum in New Zealand this year at which I will be presenting about the expedition.

 CORA are the foundation upon which we will build connection and improved collaborating between Rangers and jurisdictions in the Oceania Region.
-I can't wait to see the growth and changes that will happen for CORA during the expedition and will be proud as punch to showcase Oceania Rangers and CORA at the World Ranger Congress in June 2023.
+I can't wait to see the growth and changes that will happen for CORA during the expedition and will be proud as punch to showcase Oceania Rangers and CORA at the World Ranger Congress 2024.